 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical trials to demonstrate the safety and efficacy of the product candidates in humans.
 Clinical trials are expensive, time-consuming, often delayed and uncertain as to outcome.
-We cannot guarantee that our ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis or our future trials we may plan to conduct, will be initiated or conducted as planned or completed on schedule, if at all.
+We cannot guarantee that future trials we may plan to conduct, will be initiated or conducted as planned or completed on schedule, if at all.
 We cannot assure you that our product candidates will not be subject to new clinical holds or significant delay in the future.
 Any inability to initiate or complete clinical trials of our product candidates in the United States, as a result of clinical holds or otherwise, would delay our clinical development plans, may require us to incur additional clinical development costs and could impair our ability to obtain U.S. regulatory approval for such product candidates.